bendyworks/payroll/README.md

-This is a tool to easily visualize salary data.
+Simple internal application to visualize payroll and inform salary decisions at Bendyworks.
+Please feel encouraged to fork this and use for your company's needs as well.
+Pull requests encouraged!

 We're using 'google_visualr' gem for graphing.

 To get this up and running: